raoulkdev/conspiracy-api/README.md

 # Conspiracy API

-Welcome to the **Conspiracy API** — a fun and simple HTTP API built with Rust + Axum that serves up **50 unique conspiracy theories**.
+This a fun and simple HTTP API built with Rust + Axum that return **50 unique conspiracy theories**.

-Whether you’re learning backend development or just curious about the wildest theories out there, this project is for you.

 You can try the API live here: https://conspiracy-api.onrender.com